-Figure 4: Ongoing research topics of STU and FreeTwinEV and future topics
+Figure 6: Ongoing research topics of STU and FreeTwinEV and future topics

 The identified themes are driven by the growing demand for energy storage solutions for mobile and stationary applications and the need for sustainable technological advancement.
+Among the listed priorities, FreeTwinEV and STU place primary emphasis on digital twin-enabled battery system modelling, electro-thermal coupling, and accelerated validation, while materials- and chemistry-oriented topics are addressed mainly through collaboration.
 Europe's commitment to achieving carbon neutrality by 2050 and reducing dependency on non-European battery producers necessitate the above addressed research topics and advancements in battery technologies, digital management systems, advanced design and sustainable materials.
 STU's strategic focus on digital twinning for battery management, safety improvement, advanced monitoring methods and sustainable battery system design directly responds to these needs, aligning with EU objectives and leveraging Slovakia's strengths in the automotive industry.